react-native-integrate/integrate/docs/JSON.md

 -   `append`: Appends values only if the key does not already exist.
 -   `merge`: Merges new values into existing dictionaries.
 -   `merge_concat`: Merges dictionaries while concatenating arrays.
+-   `merge_distinct`: Merges dictionaries while ensuring that objects with deep equality are distinct.

 ### Example Usage